Introducing the Windows PowerShell ISE

 The Windows PowerShell Integrated Scripting Environment (ISE) is a host application for Windows PowerShell.
-In Windows PowerShell ISE, you can run commands and write, test, and debug scripts in a single Windows-based graphic user interface with multiline editing, tab completion, syntax coloring, selective execution, context-sensitive help, and support for right-to-left languages.
-You can use menu items and keyboard shortcuts to perform many of the same tasks that you would perform in the Windows PowerShell console.
-For example, when you debug a script in the Windows PowerShell ISE, to set a line breakpoint in a script, right-click the line of code, and then click Toggle Breakpoint.
+In Windows PowerShell ISE, you can run commands and write, test, and debug scripts in a single Windows-based graphic user interface.
+The interface provides multiline editing, tab completion, syntax coloring, selective execution, context-sensitive help, and support for right-to-left languages.
+Menu items and keyboard shortcuts are mapped to many of the same tasks that you would do in the Windows PowerShell console.
+For example, when you debug a script in the Windows PowerShell ISE, you can right-click on a line of code to set a breakpoint.

 Try these features in Windows PowerShell ISE.

-Context-sensitive help: Type Invoke-Item, and then press F1.
-The Help file opens to the Help topic for the Invoke-Item cmdlet.
+- Context-sensitive help: Type Invoke-Item, and then press F1.
+The Help file opens to the article for the Invoke-Item cmdlet.

 The Windows PowerShell ISE lets you customize some aspects of its appearance.
-It also has its own Windows PowerShell profile, where you can store functions, aliases, variables, and commands you use in the Windows PowerShell ISE.
+It also has its own Windows PowerShell profile script.

 To start the Windows PowerShell ISE

-Click Start, point to All Programs, point to Windows PowerShell V2, and then click Windows PowerShell ISE.
+Click Start, select Windows PowerShell, and then click Windows PowerShell ISE.

 To get Help in the Windows PowerShell ISE